MarkWattsBoomi/CSVImporter/README.md

 Once a file is chosen, the contents are inserted into a list value in flow.

+No specific Type is required, just a list of any type

-The type of the objects is defined in attributes.
+The type name of the objects is defined in attributes.

-The column mapping is defined in the display columns.
+The column mapping<->attribue name is defined in the display columns.

 The OnSelect outcome is triggered if defined.